COVID-19 risks

 - Accidentally throwing away or dropping your passport when cleaning your room or moving.

-Number of deaths: 242 (6.6% decrease from the same as above)
+Number of deaths: 703 (7.4% decrease from the same as above)

-Number of injured: 48,139 (10.6% decrease from the same as above)
+Number of injured: 128,953 (0.4% decrease from the same as above)

-Please be especially careful when walking, such as by keeping a close eye on the situation of surrounding vehicles.
-In addition, if an accident occurs, do not negotiate directly with the other party at the scene, but be sure to report it to the police, and if you are injured, seek medical attention immediately.
+If you are involved in an accident, do not negotiate directly with the other party at the scene.
+Instead, be sure to report the accident to the police, and if you are injured, seek medical attention immediately.

-4. Occurrence of terrorist attacks and bombings None reported.
+4. Terrorist and bomb incidents: None reported.

 6. No safety incidents at Japanese companies have been reported.

-Japan Taiwan Exchange Association Kaohsiung Office Consular Office Address: 9F, 10F, No. 87, Heping 1st Road, Lingya District, Kaohsiung City
+Japan-Taiwan Exchange Association Kaohsiung Office Consular Office Address: 9F, 10F, No. 87, Heping 1st Road, Lingya District, Kaohsiung City

 Telephone: (area code 07)-771-4008 (ext.
 47)